andrzejlisek/BackupToMail/readme.md

   * **0** \- Print configuration without test\.
   * **1** \- Connection test and print full configuration\.
   * **2** \- Connection test and print test results only\.
+* **Number of tries** \- The maximum number of attepts to connect to the same server before raising error message\.
+If not provided, there will be performed single try\.

 ### General configuration checking